-The root of the mutation tree is the most recent common ancestor (MRCA) of all the genomes analyzed, which gave rise to two early coronavirus lineages (v and α ; Fig. 2).
-The MRCA genome was the progenitor of all SARS-CoV-2 infections globally, henceforth proCoV2, and was likely carried by the first detectable case of human transmission in the COVID-19 pandemic (index case).
-A comparison of proCoV2 with Wuhan-1 genomes revealed three differences in 49 positions analyzed, which was also true for other reference genomes (Fig. 1c).
-This suggests that the Wuhan-1 (EPI_ISL 402123) and the other earliest sampled genomes are derived coronavirus strains that arose from proCoV2 after the divergence of v and α lineages (Fig. 2).
+α lineages (fig. 2).
 According to the mutational history, the Wuhan-1 strain evolved by three successive α mutations (two synonymous and one nonsynonymous) in proCoV2 (α_1 , α_2 , and α_3).
-This progression is statistically supported (BCL = 100%), which is made possible by the presence of 896 intermediate genomes containing one or two α variants in the 29KG dataset.
-Importantly, three closely related non-human coronavirus genomes (bats and pangolin) all have the same base at these positions as does the proCoV2 genome, suggesting that the ancestral genome did not contain α variants.
-Furthermore, genomes with v variants of proCoV2 do not contain the other 47 variants, all of which occurred on the genomic background containing α_1 - α_3 .
-These facts support the inference that coronaviruses lacking α variants were the ancestors of Wuhan-1 and other genomes sampled in December 2019 in China (Fig. 1c).
+This progression is statistically supported (BCL = 100%), which is made possible by the presence of 896 intermediate genomes containing one or two α variants in the 29KG data set.
+Importantly, three closely related nonhuman coronavirus genomes (bats and pangolin) all have the same base at these positions as does the proCoV2 genome, suggesting that the ancestral genome did not contain α variants.
+Furthermore, genomes with ν variants of proCoV2 do not contain the other 47 variants, all of which occurred on the genomic background containing $\alpha_1 - \alpha_3$.
+These facts support the inference that coronaviruses lacking α variants were the ancestors of Wuhan-1 and other genomes sampled in December 2019 in China (fig. 1c).
 Therefore, we conclude that Wuhan-1 was not the direct ancestor of all the early coronavirus infections globally.

-A comparison of the proCoV2 genetic fingerprint (49 positions) in the 29KG collection revealed three matches in China (Fujian, Guangdong, and Hangzhou) and three in the USA (Washington) in January 2020 (Fig. 1c).
+A comparison of the proCoV2 genetic fingerprint (49 positions) in the 29KG collection revealed three matches in China (Fujian, Guangdong, and Hangzhou) and three in the United States (Washington) in January 2020 (fig. 1c).
 One more match was found in New York in March 2020.
-The v mutant of proCoV2 was first sampled 59 days after the Wuhan-1 strain.
+The u mutant of proCoV2 was first sampled 59 days after the Wuhan-1 strain.
 This means that the progenitor coronavirus spread and mutated in the human population for months after the first reported COVID-19 cases.
 Furthermore, comparisons of the protein sequences encoded by the proCoV2 genome revealed 131 other genomic matches, which contained only synonymous differences from proCoV2.
-A majority (89 genomes) of these matches were from coronaviruses sampled in China and other Asian countries (Fig. 1d).
+A majority (89 genomes) of these matches were from coronaviruses sampled in China and other Asian countries (fig. 1d).
 The first sequence was sampled 12 days after Wuhan-1.
 Multiple matches were found in all sampled continents and detected as late as April 2020 in Europe.
-These spatiotemporal patterns suggest that proCoV2 already possessed the repertoire of protein sequences needed to infect, spread, and persist in the global human population (see also MacLean et al. 2020).
+These spatiotemporal patterns suggest that proCoV2 already possessed the repertoire of protein sequences needed to infect, spread, and persist in the global human population (see also MacLean et al. 2021).